wp-plugins/video-analytics-by-vidanalyticcom/readme.txt

 embed tool or just grab the youtube link off of the Youtube site.

-Perfect complementary analytics platform for Google Analytics, Omniture, Urchin or any other web site analytics platform.
+Perfect complementary analytics platform for Google Analytics, Omniture, Urchin or any other website analytics platform.

 == Installation ==